Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 And the good news is, this platform is one of the most established among its kind, with big players like Paypal, Avery, Clarks, and Gillette, on their client roster!
 This isn’t just hype, you know.

-The next step is to choose your template.
+The next step is to choose your website template.

-But it’s not as easy as it sounds, especially if you’ve reached the point of hopelessly staring at a collection of designs and wondering to yourself, “how do I know which template to pick?”
+But it’s not as easy as it sounds, especially if you’ve reached the point of staring at a collection of different template designs and wondering to yourself, “how do I know which template to pick?”

 Consider the Type of Website you’re Creating